krish-adi/barfi/README.md

-# Streamlit Barfi
+# Barfi

-**Block and Link based graphical programming environment for performing simulations in Python using Streamlit.**
+**Block and Link based graphical programming environment for performing simulations in Python.**

-Streamlit component for a graphical programming environment to perform simulations.
+It provides a Streamlit component for a graphical programming environment to perform simulations.

 ## Development notes